ME-ICA/tedana/docs/approach.rst

   :width: 400 px
   :align: center

-THese normalized weights are then used to compute a weighted average that takes advantage of the higher signal in earlier echoes and the heigher sensitivty at later echoes.
+These normalized weights are then used to compute a weighted average that takes advantage of the higher signal in earlier echoes and the heigher sensitivty at later echoes.
 The distribution of values for the optimally combined data lands somewhere between the distributions for other echoes.